Aim

-On this page you can can watch a video recorded at the beginning of the FRIGG project and find a list of project participants.
+On this page, you can watch a video recorded at the beginning of the FRIGG project and find a list of project participants.
 You can also read a full article about the project or read a very short cartoon introduction to the project.

 We unite bright minds from industry and academia to jointly create need-driven clinical research projects - and pave the way for innovative new treatments and diagnostics.
 We fund the best project ideas through competitive funding calls.
 Although companies cannot receive funding, it is free of charge to join.